 In order to see conclusive results from your social media, businesses cannot ignore the importance of consistency.
 This can be seen through regular posting, matching the schedule of your target audience.

-Social media marketing & management tools like Practina create and schedule content for accountants specifically, and posts across social media automatically for ease.
+Social media marketing & management tools like Practina create and schedule content for accountants specifically, and post across social media automatically for ease.
 See what Practina can do for your business by signing up for your free account today.